mzahana/px4_fast_planner/README.md

 # px4_fast_planner
 Integration of [Fast-Planner](https://github.com/HKUST-Aerial-Robotics/Fast-Planner) with [PX4](https://github.com/PX4/Firmware) for planning real-time collision-free and obstacle-free trajectories in bounded environment.
-This allows you to fly a multi-rotor drone ( equipped with a depth camera and on-board computer) autonomously while avoiding obstacles.
+This allows you to fly a multi-rotor drone ( equipped with a PX4 autopilot, depth camera, and on-board computer) autonomously while avoiding obstacles.

-This packges provides installtion and launch files required for running PX4 with Fast-Planner through mavros_controllers package.
-Modified vresions of [Fast-Planner](https://github.com/mzahana/Fast-Planner) (for Ubuntu 18 + ROS Melodic) and [mavros_controllers](https://github.com/mzahana/mavros_controllers-1) (adding required interface for Fast-Planner ) are used
+This packges provides installation and launch files required for running PX4 with Fast-Planner through mavros_controllers package.
+Modified vresions of [Fast-Planner](https://github.com/mzahana/Fast-Planner) (for Ubuntu 18 + ROS Melodic) and [mavros_controllers](https://github.com/mzahana/mavros_controllers-1) (adding required interface for Fast-Planner ) are used.

 [![px4_fast_planner](https://img.youtube.com/vi/KXXjLYjIxD0/0.jpg)](https://youtu.be/KXXjLYjIxD0 "px4_fast_planner")